Lain chasing

 • FA users speculate that the hacker exploited holes in the site’s DNS infrastructure [link]

-• Throughout the hack, FA’s domain redirected users to a number of different pages, including a phishing site, a page advertising a crypto scam, a Washington Post article about furries abusing a child, and Kiwi Farms, a forum notorious for orchestrating doxxes, Meanwhile, FA’s Twitter account posted hateful messages accusing furries of pedophilia and grooming [link]
+• Throughout the hack, FA’s domain redirected users to a number of different pages, including a phishing site, a page advertising a crypto scam, a Washington Post article about furries abusing a child, and Kiwi Farms, a forum notorious for orchestrating doxxes.
+Meanwhile, FA’s Twitter account posted hateful messages accusing furries of pedophilia and grooming [link]

 • A Fur Affinity user named Whanos managed to regain control of FA’s Twitter handle while the hacker was in the middle of renaming it [link]